Skip to content

 # Your code below this line

-module load Python
+module load Anaconda3

-srun python3 script.py
+python3 script.py

 Submit the job script:

-sbatch job.sh
+sbatch python_job.sh

 Submitted batch job 30215045

-See below for more examples
+See below for more detailed examples and background information.

 Resource Allocation